WernerRall147/AzureStorageManager/TECHNICAL_README.md

    - Less secure than certificate authentication but simpler to set up
    - Configuration in `appsettings.json` under the Azure section

+4. **Interactive Browser Login**
+   - Fallback authentication method when certificate and client secret methods fail
+   - Opens a browser window for interactive authentication
+   - Most user-friendly option for occasional use
+   - No pre-configuration required, but requires user interaction

 ### Certificate Authentication
 - Self-signed certificates can be generated using the `SelfSignedCert.ps1` script
 - Certificates need to be uploaded to the app registration in Azure Portal